lmdu/pytrf/docs/index.rst

 repeats (SSRs) or short tandem repeats (STRs) with motif length of 1-6 bp.
 Minisatellites are also sometimes referred to as variable number of tandem repeats (VNTRs) has longer motif length than micorsatellites.

-The ``stripy`` is a lightweight Python C extension for identification of short tandem repeats.
-The stripy enables to fastly identify both exact and imperfect SSRs and VNTRs from large numbers of DNA sequences.
+The ``stria`` is a lightweight Python C extension for identification and analysis of short tandem repeats.
+The stria enables to fastly identify both exact and imperfect SSRs and VNTRs from large numbers of DNA sequences.

 .. toctree::
    :maxdepth: 2